-Where a child attending Chester Blue Coat CE Primary School requires regular medicine or therapy as part of a long term medical condition then school, in conjunction with parents and the child, complete a medical needs assessment of the building in regard to the individual child's needs.
+Where a child attending Chester Blue Coat CE Primary School requires regular medicine or therapy as part of a long-term medical condition then the school, in conjunction with parents and the child, complete a medical needs assessment of the building in regard to the individual child's needs.

 Behaviour, Avoiding exclusion and Attendance causing SEND

 If a child has significant behaviour difficulties, a plan is devised to identify the specific issues, put relevant support in place and set targets with a view to identifying and addressing the underlying reasons behind the behaviour.
 The Deputy Head, Mrs Ellis–Rushton, will coordinate this plan.

 Attendance of every child is monitored on a daily basis by the school.
 Lateness and absence are recorded and reported to the Headteacher who may involve the Educational Welfare Officer or Children’s Services if this becomes a concern.